 As your pregnancy progresses, everyday activities such as sitting and standing can become uncomfortable.
 Remember those short, frequent breaks to combat fatigue?
-Moving around every few hours can also ease muscle tension and help prevent fluid buildup in your legs and feet.
+Moving around every few hours also can ease muscle tension and help prevent fluid buildup in your legs and feet.
 Try these other strategies, too:

 - Standing.
 If you must stand for long periods of time, put one of your feet up on a footrest, low stool or box.
 Switch feet every so often and take frequent breaks.
 Wear comfortable shoes with good arch support.
-Consider wearing support hose, too.
+Consider wearing support or compression hose, too.